How it all started

 To resolve this problem, initial attempts were made in using calculating machines to improve efficiency.
 Yet, it was only till the 1960s where the Material Requirement Planning (MRP) software was born.
 This software was designed to eliminate the above mentioned problems.
 MRP also help companies organize and plan strategically for the materials they need and improve efficiency.

 The MRP was a great success and benefited many companies who adopted it.
 In the 1970s, to keep up with the times, a more advanced version known as the MRPII was launched to further improve efficiency.
 Not only it retains all the functions of MRP, it also enabled companies to plan their operations more orderly.

 However, the MRP software was not perfect.
 The key flaw was that the MRP is mainly for inventory management and streamlining the manufacturing process.
 This meant that other functions like accounting, finance and distribution were still handled by other software.
-As such, these different systems were unable to integrate information with one another, resulting in multiple repetitions of the same information.
+As such, these different systems were unable to share information with one another, resulting in many copies of the same information.

-Henceforth, in the 1990s, the first ERP software was officially introduced to the market, providing a one-stop integrated platform for all business functions.
-The emergence to these ERP softwares were able to provide an integrated platform that handles all company functions, allow information to be integrated, and improved the coordination between various departments with real-time data seamlessly flowing between them, hence increasing efficiency and reducing redundancies.
-Unfortunately, at this point of time, small companies were unable to afford the ERP Software as firstly, there was only a handful of licenses and the price was extremely high, meaning that only the huge companies were able to afford the ERP software.
-Secondly, the ERP software back then was too complex to comprehend easily.
+In the 1990s, the first ERP software was officially introduced to the market, providing a one stop integrated platform for all business functions.
+The emergence of these ERP software were able to provide an integrated platform that handles all company functions.
+It allows information to be integrated, and improved the coordination between various departments with real-time data seamlessly flowing between them.
+Thus, this results in increased efficiency and reduced redundancies.